 These have no right or wrong answers and are not strictly timed.
 They assess aspects of personality such as typical behaviour, preferences, interests and motivations.
 Recruiters may use them to gain additional information about your suitability and “fit” for a job.
 They can also be used in career planning and career development to help you understand more about yourself.

-Everyone learns in a different way and understanding the way you learn best will affect the career you prefer as well as your academic work.
-Questionnaires help you to assess your preferred learning style.
+Everyone learns in a different way and understanding the way you learn most effectively can help you to think about your preferences; this may feed into your career choices or academic work.
+Questionnaires can help you to assess your preferred learning style.

 At Careers Network we have online tests available to students, staff and graduates to help you understand more about: